iconfu/svg-inject/README.md

 A `<style>` element with one CSS rule is added to the document to hide all injectable `<img>` elements until injection is complete.

 When using Javscript directly SVGInject has no build in functionality to prevent [unstyled image flash](#how-does-svginject-prevent-unstyled-image-flash).
-You can see a custom solution for this in the [example for using SVGInject without the `onload` function](#example-without-using-the-onload-function).
+You can find a custom solution for this in the [example for using SVGInject without the `onload` function](#example-without-using-the-onload-function).

 ## How to use SVGInject directly from Javascript?